nakulmitra/java-interview-questions/README.md

 ### Can Stream be reused?

 No. Once a terminal operation is called, the stream is **consumed** and cannot be reused.
-You must create a new stream.
+We must create a new stream.

 ### How do you count the number of strings in a list that start with a specific letter (e.g., "A")?